TamaraJoniec/tech-and-beyond/public/content/blog/css-typography-best-practices.md

 ---
 title: CSS Typography Best Practices
 slug: css-typography-best-practices
-date: 2024-03-04
+date: 04/03/2024
-excerpt: Learn how to create readable, accessible, and beautiful typography with CSS.
+excerpt: Master CSS typography with these essential best practices.
 coverImage: https://picsum.photos/800/400?random=5
 author: Tamara Joniec
 ---

 # CSS Typography Best Practices

 Typography is a big deal in web design.
 Get it right, and your site looks sleek and professional.
-Get it wrong, and people will click away faster than I do when I see a ‘Low Battery’ warning.
-Here’s how to nail it with CSS, from someone who’s been wrangling fonts longer than she cares to admit.
+Get it wrong, and people will click away faster than I do when I see a 'Low Battery' warning.
+Here's how to nail it with CSS, from someone who's been wrangling fonts longer than she cares to admit.

 ## Font Selection